 Visiting new places, travelling overseas, painting, making new friends - what life could be better than that?
 This is the joy of painting len plein airl.
 Many times, artists take their paintings home to complete or perhaps, undertake a larger studio painting from their original small plein air study.

-Thoroughly enjoying this way of painting, although the only thing not so enjoyable in our is our New Zealand weather where we may have five climates in one day.
+Thoroughly enjoying this way of painting, although the only thing not so enjoyable is our New Zealand weather where we may have five climates in one day.
 This is something all plein air artists around the world put up with - possibly making painting on location all the more challenging.

 As mentioned in Wikipedia, French impressionist painters such as Claude Monet, Camille Pissarro, and Pierre-Auguste Renoir advocated plein air painting, and much of their work was done outdoors in the diffuse light under a large white umbrella.